Born and raised in Malaysia, Mazlan is proud of his Malaysian and Asian heritage. He likes to write about its culture and current issues.

 Children Bedtime Story - The Adventures of Mouse Deer

-The story of mouse deer and the crocodile is one of my favorite Malaysian folktales.
-It is also one of the favorite bedtime stories for many Malaysian kids.
+This enduring legend about the story of mouse deer and the crocodile is one of my favorite Malaysian folklore.
+It is also a popular fable in other parts of Southeast Asia.

-The mouse deer or Sang Kancil (kancil is mousedeer in the Malay language, and Sang means revered), is considered the most intelligent animal in the forest.
+The mouse deer or Sang Kancil (kancil is mouse deer in the Malay language, and Sang means revered), is considered the most intelligent animal in the jungle.
 It is also a humble and cunning animal.
-Despite its small size, it is always able to trick and outwit his enemy to escape trouble.
+Despite its small size, it is always able to trick and outwit its enemy to escape trouble.

-So, many animals will come to seek advice and help from Kancil who is always ready to help his fellow animals.
+So, many animals will come to seek advice and help from Kancil who is always ready to assist his fellow animals.

 There are several stories that revolve around Sang Kancil.
 This story of mouse deer and crocodile tells the tale of how Kancil outsmarts a crocodile, not once but twice.